 Storm water runoff is considered to be one of the most significant sources of pollution to our nation’s waterways.
 For this reason, the U.S. Environmental Protection Agency (U.S. EPA) has developed storm water regulations to address pollution from storm water runoff and now requires communities across the nation to develop storm water management programs.
 Under Northern Kentucky's Regional Storm Water Management Program, SD1 ensures compliance with these regulations and operates and maintains the public storm sewer systems.

-For more information on Northern Kentucky’s Regional Storm Water Management Program or to report water quality concerns or illegal discharges into the storm sewer system, call SD1’s Storm Water Hotline at 859-578-6745.
+For more information on Northern Kentucky’s Regional Storm Water Management Program or to report water quality concerns or illegal discharges into the storm sewer system, call SD1’s main office at 859-578-7450.

 , to download a map of SD1's storm water service area.